viscommworkshop/viscommworkshop.github.io/index.md

 All submissions should contain full author names and affiliations.
 If applicable, a short video (up to 5 min. in length) may also be submitted.
 Submissions will be juried by the organizers.
 At least one author of each accepted submission must register for the conference (even if only for the workshop).
 Registration information is available on the [IEEE Vis](http://ieeevis.org/) website.

-Submit papers online via [Precision Conference](https://new.precisionconference.com/submissions/vis19w).
+Submit papers online using [PCS](https://new.precisionconference.com) (accepting submissions soon).

 ### Accepted Submissions

-All accepted submissions will be hosted on the workshop website.
+All accepted submissions will be linked to from the workshop website.

 Authors of accepted papers will receive instructions to post papers on the Open Science Framework's [preprint archive](http://osf.io/preprints).
 Authors are welcome to post an initial version of their submission beforehand.
 Papers are not considered archival by IEEE.